 ISO 5 Cleanroom Applications

-Figuring out what cleanroom you need often starts with identifying the size of the particles that cause issues with your products or procedures.
-In industries where small particles are a big concern, ISO 5 cleanrooms play an important role.
-Here are some examples of industries that use these cleanrooms:
+To find out what classificaiton of cleanroom you need, you often start out by asking yourself what sized particles may cause issues with your proucts or processes.
+In industries where smaller particles are a concern, ISO 5 cleanrooms help to eliminate them.
+Here are some examples of industries that them:

 - Electronics manufacturing